-© 2018 Dovetail Games, a trading name of RailSimulator.com Limited ("DTG").
+© 2019 Dovetail Games, a trading name of RailSimulator.com Limited ("DTG").
 All rights reserved.
-"Dovetail Games", "Train Sim World" and "SimuGraph" are trademarks or registered trademarks of DTG.
-Unreal® Engine, © 1998-2018, Epic Games, Inc. All rights reserved.
+"Dovetail Games" is a trademark or registered trademark of Dovetail Games Limited.
+"Train Sim World" and "SimuGraph" are trademarks or registered trademarks of DTG.
+Unreal® Engine, © 1998-2019, Epic Games, Inc. All rights reserved.
 Unreal® is a registered trademark of Epic Games.
 Portions of this software utilise SpeedTree® technology (© 2014 Interactive Data Visualization, Inc.).
-SpeedTree® is a registered trademark of Interactive Data Visualization, Inc. Permission to use the Double Arrow Logo Trade mark is granted by the Secretary of State for Transport.
+SpeedTree® is a registered trademark of Interactive Data Visualization, Inc. All rights reserved.
+Produced under license from SCMG Enterprises Ltd. Permission to use the Double Arrow Logo Trade Mark is granted by the Secretary of State for Transport.
 All other copyrights or trademarks are the property of their respective owners.
 Unauthorised copying, adaptation, rental, re-sale, arcade use, charging for use, broadcast, cable transmission, public performance, distribution or extraction of the product or any trademark or copyright work that forms part of this product is prohibited.
 Developed and published by DTG.